blazecoding2009/Obsidian-Notes/Geography/Chapter 3 - Physical Geography.md

 ## Glaciers
 Glaciation
 - Process of ice advancing and covering large areas of land
-- An Ice Age occurs when cool temperaturues endure for a long time
+- An Ice Age occurs when cool temperatures endure for a long time U-Shaped valley - formed by an alpine glacier moving down a valley and scraping the walls Till - Material such as loose clay and gravel that gets deposited by the melting ice of a glacier